dib-lab/2020-paper-sourmash-gather/manuscript.md

 being utilized for matching at lower ranks.
 In reality, there will usually be a different mixture of strains in the metagenome than in the reference database.
-Approaches such as spacegraphcats may help resolve this by adapting old references. @cite.
+Approaches such as spacegraphcats may help resolve this by adapting old references [@doi:10.1186/s13059-020-02066-4].

+CTB TODO:

-CTB: can we guess at places where gather would break?
+* can we guess at places where gather would break?
 One is equivalent containment/different genome sizes, e.g. virus/phage contained within other genomes.

 ## Minimum metagenome covers support accurate and flexible taxonomic conversation

-Once the min-set-cov approach has identified reference genomes, we can build a taxonomic classifier for metagenome content by simply reporting the taxonomies of the constitutent genomes, aggregated at the relevant taxonomic level using an LCA approach.
-Our initial taxonomic benchmarking shows that this approach is competitive for all metrics across all taxonomic levels (Figure XYZ).
+We can build a taxonomic classifier on top of minimum set covers for metagenomes by reporting the taxonomies of the constituent genomes, aggregated at the relevant taxonomic level using an LCA approach.
+Our initial taxonomic benchmarking shows that this approach is competitive for all metrics across all taxonomic levels (Figures @fig:spider and @fig:scores).

 One convenient feature of this approach to taxonomic analysis is that new or changed taxonomies can be readily incorporated by assigning them directly to genome identifiers; the majority of the computational work is involved in finding the reference genomes, which can have assignments in different taxonomic frameworks.
-For example, sourmash already supports GTDB natively, and will also support the emerging LINS framework (cite, cite).  sourmash can also readily incorporate updates to taxonomies, e.g. the frequent updates to the NCBI taxonomy, without requiring expensive reanalysis of the primary metagenome data or the min-set-cov computation.
-Interestingly, the framing of taxonomic classification as a minimum set cover problem may also avoid the loss of taxonomic resolution that affects k-mer- and read-based approaches (cite cite); this is because we apply LCA _after_ reads and k-mers have been assigned to individual genomes, and choose entire *genomes* based on a greedy best-match-first approach.
+For example, sourmash already supports GTDB [@doi:10.1093/nar/gkab776] natively, and will also support the emerging LINS framework [@doi:10.1094/PHYTO-07-16-0252-R].  sourmash can also readily incorporate updates to taxonomies, e.g. the frequent updates to the NCBI taxonomy, without requiring expensive reanalysis of the primary metagenome data or the min-set-cov computation.

+Interestingly, the framing of taxonomic classification as a minimum set cover problem may also avoid the loss of taxonomic resolution that affects k-mer- and read-based approaches on large databases [@doi: 10.1186/s13059-018-1554-6]; this is because we apply LCA _after_ reads and k-mers have been assigned to individual genomes, and choose entire *genomes* based on a greedy best-match-first approach.

-Finally, as the underlying min-set-cov implementation supports custom databases, it is straightforward to support taxonomic analysis using custom databases and/or custom taxonomic assignments. (sourmash already supports this natively.)
+Finally, as the underlying min-set-cov implementation supports custom databases, it is straightforward to support taxonomic analysis using custom databases and/or custom taxonomic assignments. sourmash already supports this natively.

-## Algorithm is simple, computational performance is great
+## Simple algorithms support performant implementations

 The algorithms underlying both _Scaled MinHash_ and the greedy min-set-cov approximation are simple to describe and straightforward